and the community

 3) We are motivated by making science accessible to all ages, genders and economic backgrounds.
 We are especially keen to see an increased uptake in those going on to complete STEM based apprenticeships, A levels and degrees who are female and from lower income backgrounds.
 Therefore, we need funding for outreach to local schools and community groups. £350 would pay for a day of workshops at a local primary school and for £400 we could stay longer in order to run an after-school session with the science centre exhibits to engage parents and children together, thereby building family science capital.

 4) Funding for staffing costs.
-At present, the only paid member of staff is Dave.
+At present, the science centre relies on volunteers.
 By sponsoring an additional member of staff (£25,000), you would enable us to reach more communities and provide STEM outreach across the three counties of Gloucestershire, Worcestershire and Herefordshire.

 HOW WILL I BENEFIT?